sudoblockio/tackle/README.md

 # Create a new provider in one minute
 tackle robcxyz/tackle-provider

-# Push to github and now you can call it
+# Push to github and now you can call it directly
-tackle <your GH username>/tackle-your-provider
+tackle <your GH username>/<tackle-your-provider>

-# Or alternatively import/call it from another tackle file
+# Or alternatively create a tackle file
+echo '
+name->: input What is your name? print->: print Hi {{name}}, lets make a provider now! call->: tackle robcxyz/tackle-provider
+' > tackle.yaml
+tackle
 ```

 ### Features

+- Modular: New providers / hooks can be created or imported remotely
 - Declarative: Everything is in yaml with easy to use interfaces
 - Turing complete: Loops, conditionals and branching is supported
-- Modular: New providers / hooks can be created or imported remotely
 - Lean: Tackle box has only 4 dependencies - core logic <1k LOC

-### Basic Usage / Structure
+### Usage

-Tackle-box can be called against any yaml/json file or remote location by specifying the path to a repo / directory.
+Tackle-box in its simplest form is a structured data parser taking in arbitrary yaml or json and only applying logic with keys ending in an arrow (ie '->').
 By default, tackle looks for a `tackle.yaml` file in the target location which is parsed sequentially with each key / value or item in a list traversed, parsed, and rendered on hook calls indicated by an arrow (`->`).
-Tackle box ships with ~70 hooks to do basic prompting / code generation / system operations but can easily be extended by writing additional hooks.
+Tackle box ships with ~70 hooks to do basic prompting / code generation / system operations but can easily be extended by writing additional hooks or importing other providers.

+### Provider Structure

 For instance given the following directory structure: